skvoch/burst/README.md

 - The development of this repository, in process, he might has "private" tokens, and other trash, thank you for understanding.

 # Road map
-- RESTFul API - done ✅
+- RESTful API - done ✅
 - Telegram bot - in process ⚙️
 - Web UI - soon ⌛
 - Documentation and test coverage - soon ⌛